HardikKSavaliya/BlockChain-Interview/README.md

   * Safer & Secure Ecosystem
   * Minting

+# what the mean of address in blockchain(as aspect of bitcoin)?
+These are usually used to receive and send transactions on the network.
+Associate degree address may be a string of alphanumerical characters.

+# If wrong address will be putted as recipient address. what happen?
+Whenever you paste an address in your bitcoin wallet, it checks the prefix and calculates the checksum.
+If it doesn’t match, it rejects the address.
+This makes it impossible to send funds to a wrong address due to a typing error.

+# What is altcoin?
+An altcoin is any digital cryptocurrency similar to Bitcoin.
+The term is said to stand for “alternative to bitcoin” and is used describe any cryptocurrency that is not a Bitcoin.

 # What is encryption?
 What is its role in Blockchain?
 Data security always matters.
 Encryption is basically an approach that helps organizations to keep their data secure.
 The encrypted data is encoded or changed up to some extent before it is sent out of a network by the sender and only authorized parties can access that information.In Blockchain, this approach is useful because it simply adds more to the overall security and authenticity of blocks and helps to keep them secure.